icon-project/icon-sdk-python/README.md

 # ICON SDK for Python

 ICON SDK for Python is a collection of libraries which allow you to interact with a local or remote Loopchain node, using an HTTP connection.
 The following documentation will guide you through installing and running ICON SDK for Python as well as providing an API reference documentation examples.
+It is reference to [ICON JSON-RPC API **v3**](https://github.com/icon-project/icon-rpc-server/blob/master/docs/icon-json-rpc-v3.md).